 An asthma action plan is an important tool to share with caregivers of children with asthma, including daycare providers, schools and aftercare programs.
 Use the school-aged asthma action plan, Asthma Action plan for Home and School that includes language for school-aged children to self-carry their asthma inhaler in school.

-Download our action plan below and take it to your or your child's next healthcare visit.
+Download an action plan below and take it to your or your child's next healthcare visit.
 Read on for more information about what is included in the plan.

 Your asthma action plan should include:

 - Factors that make your asthma worse, "asthma triggers"

 - Medicines you take to treat your asthma with specific names of each medicine

 - Symptoms or peak flow measurements (if used) that indicate worsening asthma

 - Medicines to take based on your signs, symptoms or peak flow measurements (if used)

 - Symptoms or peak flow measurements (if used) that indicate the need for urgent medical attention